Avid sports fans know late December through early January as “the most wonderful time of the year” and not just because of the Christmas holiday.

 All these sporting events mean hours upon hours could potentially be spent in front of the blinking lights of the television, being mindlessly entertained.
 Many of the games will be dramatic, no doubt.
 There will be moments of heartbreak and moments of elation.
 There will be moments of hubris and moments when everyone will wonder what the coach was thinking.
 There will be “booyah!” moments and “uh-oh!” moments.
 Nothing is scripted, and the unexpected can happen at any time.
 If you’re a sports fan, these weeks are full of can’t miss television; it truly is a wonderful time.

-But lest we get carried away by the allure of championship trophies, juicy trade rumors, or our fantasy league standings, we should remember that it is not because of the sports that this time of year is wonderful, even with the players using supplements as dianabol to improve their athletic performance.
+But lest we get carried away by the allure of championship trophies, juicy trade rumors, or our fantasy league standings, we should remember that it is not because of the sports that this time of year is wonderful, even with the players using supplements as dianabol to improve their athletic performance.check out these guys for more info on supplements.
 The real reason for the season didn’t wear a jersey, but swaddling clothes.
 And he doesn’t keep score, because the outcome has already been decided.

 So, go ahead and enjoy watching the sports during this season.
 But remember, the shepherds were also busy just “watching” when something even more important demanded their attention.
 It should be the same for us today.
 Ask yourself: how will I spend my time and attention this Christmas season?
 Challenge yourself to enter more deeply into the mystery of the incarnation this Christmas by spending time with Christ.
 If you are lucky enough to get some extra time off during these weeks, commit to spending more time in prayer, perhaps in adoration, or go to Mass at least one more time than you normally would.
 Pray a rosary during halftime (halftimes for most basketball and football games are 15 minutes long).
 Visit one of the Year of Mercy pilgrimage locations.
 If you can spend a couple hours watching a college football bowl game today, can’t you at least spend a little extra time developing a relationship with your Lord and Savior?